vsdcu/visa-app/README.md

 ## Mission Statement:
 Our mission is to develop VisaChain, a cutting-edge blockchain-based visa processing system, to streamline the visa application process, enhance security and privacy, and ensure compliance with regulatory requirements.
 By providing a trusted platform for collaboration among stakeholders, VisaChain aims to simplify visa processing, promote tourism and business travel, and facilitate cross-border mobility in a rapidly evolving global landscape.

-## Test Network
+## Visanet Network

 The Visa application uses an underlying test network based on the [Fabric test network](test-network) in the Hyperledger Fabric's samples repository, which provides a Docker Compose-based test network.
 For reference, see the [test network tutorial](https://hyperledger-fabric.readthedocs.io/en/latest/test_network.html).

 The existing network test network with two Organization peers and an ordering service node has been extended to include one more organization, Org3.
-This network now consists of 3 Orgs representing 3 main entities involved in a typical visa processing use case: Embassy, Police, and Visa Agency (Visaworld).
+This network now consists of 3 Orgs representing 3 main entities involved in a typical visa processing use case: `Embassy`, `Police` and `Visa Agency (Visaworld)`.

 Bash scripts have been provided for ease of operations:
-1. To bring up the basic 2 org network with 2 peers, 2 CAs, 2 CouchDBs, 1 orderer, and a channel:
+1. To bring up the initial visanet with `2 orgs`, `2 peers`, `2 CAs`, `2 CouchDBs`, `1 orderer` and a dedicated channel `visachannel`:
     > `start-visanet-network.sh`
 2. To add another org in the existing network and set up required steps:
     > `add-org3.sh`
-3. To run the lifecycle steps required for the chaincode to Package, Install, Approve, and Commit to Fabric:
+3. To run the lifecycle steps required for the chaincode to `Package`, `Install`, `Approve` and `Commit` to Fabric:
     > `deploy-chaincode.sh`
 4. To print the chaincode and network logs to console:
     > `monitor-logs.sh`